 While today’s most advanced smartphone cameras are able to produce pretty nice landscape shots, they do not catch up with the quality of professional cameras.
 A DSLR or mirrorless camera has a larger and more improved sensor size that produces higher-quality images.
 In addition, they have more settings that allow you to fully customize the exposure of your photos.
 Finally, to catch the widest possible views with your lenses, go for a full-frame camera with a 35mm sensor.

-In order to take amazing landscape photos, you need to use the right equipment.
-The most important pieces of equipment that you should look at are the lenses to help you realise your creative vision.
-There are four main types of lenses that are used commonly in landscape photography, obviously, the choice depends on the type of landscape you are going to shoot.
+To take amazing landscape photos, you need to use the right equipment.
+The most important pieces of equipment that you should look at are the lenses to help you realize your creative vision.
+Four main types of lenses are used commonly in landscape photography the choice depends on the type of landscape you are going to shoot.

 A lens is characterized by two main factors, its focal length and aperture.

 Standard zoom lenses usually range from 24-70mm. it provides a similar field of view to the human eye (around the 35-50mm range).
-So, you can create images that are more realistic and catches the eyes of your viewer.
+So, you can create images that are more realistic and catch the eyes of your viewers.

 Telephoto lenses usually fall within the 70-200mm range.
 They’re great for situations when you want to demonstrate a sense of scale, as they allow you to compress the scene.
 They are also useful when you are unable to get closer to your subject.